nhorton06/DBDPrediction/README.md

 - **Network**: Minimal bandwidth (small JSON requests/responses)

 **Known Limitations**:
-1. Both models train on every container startup (adds ~2-5 minutes to startup time) - this is intentional to ensure models use the latest data
+1. Models are pre-trained during Docker build - to update models with new data, rebuild the image and redeploy
 2. No database persistence (stateless predictions only)
 3. Single-threaded Flask server (not production-grade for high traffic)
 4. No authentication/authorization (suitable for local use only)
 5. Training data can be provided via volume mount (`DBDData.csv`) or is included in Docker Hub image
-6. **Note**: To update models with new data, simply update `DBDData.csv` and redeploy - models will automatically retrain on startup
+6. **Note**: Local Docker containers will automatically retrain if data changes (when `SKIP_TRAINING` is not set), but Render deployments use pre-trained models for fast startup

 ## 5) Results & Evaluation